matbloch/coding_quickstarter/UNIX/bash.md

 - `sudo -s` Start a shell with superuser rights (usually as user `root`)
 - `sudo -su the_username` Starts a new shell with superuser rights under the user `the_username` (prevent access rights conflicts)

-- display the file permissions `ls -l`
+- display the file permissions:
+  -  `ls -l`

 ## SSH